-Download the full report (showing findings from waves 1-3 of the study) from the DECC website.
+Download the report showing findings from waves 1-3 of the study.

 The first wave of the survey was conducted on Ipsos MORI’s weekly omnibus, Capibus, and comprised 2,396 in-home, face-to-face interviews.
 The respondents were all adults who were at least jointly responsible for paying their household energy bills.
-The second and third waves were conducted using the same approach and comprised 2,159 and 2,210 in-home, face-to-face interviews respectively.
+The second, third and fourth waves were conducted using the same approach and comprised 2,159, 2,210, and 2,333 in-home, face-to-face interviews respectively.
 Data were weighted to provide nationally and regionally representative results by:

 - age (by gender);